 Shi-Ling Hsu, D'Alemberte Professor

 Professor Shi-Ling Hsu is an expert in the areas of environmental and natural resource law, climate change, law and economics, and property.
-He has published in a wide variety of legal journals and recently published a book, The Case for a Carbon Tax: Getting Past our Hang-ups to Effective Climate Policy (Island Press 2011).
+He has published in a wide variety of legal journals and recently published a book, Capitalism and the Environment (Cambridge University Press 2021).

 Tricia Ann Matthews, Legal Writing Professor